Bobby-Newsom/WGU-D424-Capstone/README.md

 Hello!
 This is my passed capstone project for the Java track of D424 at WGU.
-In this application, the Enhanced Landon Hotel Application, support has been added for depoloyment using Render!
-Render makes deployment incredibly simply by allowing deployment directly from linked GitHub and GitLab accounts making corrections and deployment and testing very easy.
+In this application, the Enhanced Landon Hotel Application, support has been added for deployment using Render!
+Render makes deploying applications incredibly simple by allowing deployment directly from linked GitHub and GitLab accounts making corrections and deployment during testing very easy.

 My Landon Hotel App included added support for Live Presentations allowing users CRUD support in addition to generating timestamped search reports.